Thursday, July 25, 2024

 What about ground transportation?
 Utah is ahead of the national average in its share of electric cars, although that share stood at just 0.9% (of the entire fleet, not just new sales) at the end of 2022.
 How far it rises by 2034 will depend mostly on national trends: probably to at least 10%, and perhaps as high as 30%?

 Utah used droves of buses to carry spectators up to the mountain ski venues in 2002.
 I’ll be surprised if they can round up enough electric buses to make the fleet fully electric by 2034, but it seems like a worthwhile goal.
 Now is the time to start phasing in electric school buses and transit buses that can be repurposed for this task during the Olympics.
-(The greater benefit, of course, will be cleaner air for our children and the rest of us to breathe.)
+(The greater benefit locally, of course, will be cleaner air for our children and the rest of us to breathe.)

 Finally, there’s the fossil gas that we currently use to heat nearly all buildings in Utah.
 Will any of the indoor Olympic spaces be outfitted with electric heat pumps by 2034?
 It’s certainly a possibility.
 The University of Utah has already begun investing in ground-source heat pump HVAC systems, though I don’t know whether its stadium and Olympic athlete housing are among the buildings that have these systems.
 This technology is cost effective for any large building or campus, and Utah has plenty of folks who know how to do it.